 For information on who can conduct site visit reports see the Code of Practice for Collaborative Partnerships.

 Based on the information and due diligence provided, Academic Quality Services will carry out a detailed risk assessment, referring to the University’s risk management strategy and team for support.

 Memorandum of Understanding

 A memorandum of Understanding can be signed before due diligence has taken place, but would normally be signed after initial due diligence has taken place to ensure that the University has verified the status of the proposed partner.
 In some cases where the partner’s reputation is high and the risk is low, this element can be accelerated.
 A Memorandum of Understanding (MoU) is not legally binding, therefore careful wording is crucial.
-The Academic Partnerships Directorate will support the drafting of this document, with the University’s Legal Team.
+The Academic Partnerships Department will support the drafting of this document, with the University’s Legal Team.

 Agreement of Financial, Legal and Regulatory Issues

 Academic Partnerships will liaise between the College/School, Professional Services and partner(s) to ensure any and all financial, legal, regulatory and any other student experience issues are confirmed and in place.